ErlandasL/rn-internship-task/README.md

 Start expo server: expo start

-Install Expo app on mobile phone and scan QR code on mobile phone.
+Install Expo app on mobile phone and scan QR code on mobile phone and click to open it.